Ban Glyphosate (and other toxic pesticides) from Playgrounds and Schools

-It’s time to pass H.791, “An Act Relative to Improving Pesticide Protections for Massachusetts School Children,” filed by Representative Carmine Gentile (2019).
+Now is the time to pass HD.458, “An Act Relative to Improving Pesticide Protections for Massachusetts School Children,” filed by Representative Carmine Gentile (2021).

-Similar to legislation passed in New York state in 2010 and Connecticut in 2015, H.791 brings the list of pesticides eligible for outdoor use around schools in line with the latest science on the dangers pesticides pose to children.
+Similar to legislation passed in New York state in 2010 and Connecticut in 2015, this bill brings the list of pesticides eligible for outdoor use around schools in line with the latest science on the dangers pesticides pose to children.

 Minimum risk pesticides are of a characteristic having such low toxicity that products containing these substances can make pesticidal claims without going through the formal EPA registration process.

 Organic products undergo another level of review as part of the organic certification process by an independent board of experts at the National Organic Standards Board, further considering health and safety.

 This legislation still leaves groundskeepers with a wide range of “tools in the toolbox” to be used as part of an IPM (Integrated Pest Management) plan and In the event of a human health emergency, school officials or child care operators may still file for a pesticide waiver.

 Please let your legislators know that you support their bold leadership on pesticides and urge them to pass these bills.
 Encourage them to stand up to the chemical industry lobbyists and take action to protect our children.
 Please take action and share this page far and wide so that legislators know this is an important bill to pass this session!